 WAILEA: Continue south and you'll arrive at Wailea, a resort community distinguished by its five beautiful, crescent shaped beaches.
 Book a tee time in Wailea and golf some of the more beautiful courses in the country.
 The weather in Wailea is just about perfect for any outdoor activity with sunny days and clear, starry nights.
 Wailea is also known for its beautiful beaches, great for swimming and snorkeling.
 Nestled at the base of Haleakala Crater, the meticulous design and exquisite landscaping of Wailea's gently rolling terrain have combined to create a resort community of luxury condominiums, stately private homes, award winning luxury hotels, restaurants and shops.

 HANA: The Road to Hana, renowned for its hairpin turns and one-lane bridges is one of the more beautiful drives in the world and a highlight of any Maui visit.
 Panoramic views shift from breathtaking coastal vistas to the rugged wilderness of Maui's mountainous interior.
-This is the fantasy tropics; a place of waterfalls and rainforests densely draped in vines, of taro fields and botanical gardens and nurseries alive with exotic flowers.
+This is the fantasy tropics; a place of waterfalls and rainforests that provide access to freshly draped in vines, of taro fields and botanical gardens and nurseries alive with exotic flowers.
 The town of Hana is a magical little hamlet of simple homes and quiet gardens.
 Hana's isolation is the source of its charm, but as relaxing as it can be, it is also home to real adventure.
 In addition to dramatic coastal hikes, you can hang glide high above Hana, rewarded with unmatched views of Haleakala; or go underground and explore a cave.

 MAKENA: Makena offers a secluded alternative at the end of the road.
 It's a place of dramatic contrasts.
 Plush landscaping faces an untamed wilderness where swimmers and snorkelers can find perfection in Makena's pristine waters and sunbathe on the beach.
 Hikers can make their way along the King's Road, a rock-paved trail that encircled the island in early times.
 With so much space, this area tends to be less crowded than other parts of the island.
 Past Makena, Haleakala's massive slope, cascading ruggedly into the ocean, stops you from reaching the tropical rainforests that await you in East Maui.
 No matter.
 There are plenty of reasons to go back the other way and take the long and winding Road to Hana.

 If you're going to do a self-drive on the Road to Hana, make sure you bring water, beverages, and snacks with you.
-A stop at the Kuau Store in Paia, where the Road begins, will give you a chance to pick up everything you'll need.
-Be sure to check your gas gauge before you head out since once you "hit the Road" you won't see a gas station until you're in Hana Town.
+A stop at the Ku'au Store in Pa'ia, where the Road begins, will give you a chance to pick up everything you'll need.
+Be sure to check your gas gauge before you head out since once you "hit the road" you won't see a gas station until you're in Hana Town.

 Haleakala Sunrise